Adhithya-Karthikeyan/Ganit-data_prep_and_process/steps_to_run_code.md

 		#############################################################################################################################

-	a.
-Open the script in Jupyter notebook for better understanding- data_preparation and data_processing
+	- Open the script in Jupyter notebook for better understanding- data_preparation and data_processing
-	b.
-Call the data_preparation class
+	- Call the data_preparation class
 		- **arguments required**
 			- target_file_system - str-  Mandatory (Local or S3)
 			- target_path - str -  not mandatory (used default path - CWD)